 Figures show that pupils who are eligible for free school meals (FSM) underachieve considerably compared with their non-FSM peers at every key stage.
 The Government believes it is right that additional funds are available to give the poorest children who achieve less well a better start in life.
-The Pupil Premium, uses resources from outside the Schools Budget, it is intended to address the current inequalities by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
+The Pupil Premium uses resources from outside the Schools Budget and intends to address the current inequalities by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Pupil Premium is a grant allocated to schools to support socially disadvantaged pupils.
 Pupil premium is not allocated to individual students.
 It is not an individual entitlement.
 The number of pupils qualifying for Free School Meals (FSM) is an indicator used by the government to allocate the funding to schools.
 In 2012-13 the Pupil Premium indicator of need was widen to include any pupil who had been eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure, more recently as ‘disadvantaged’).